The Many Faces Of Schisandra, from Detoxification, Lipid Metabolism, and Acetyl-Aldehyde

 All About Schisandra In Short:

-It supports various functions, summarized below:
+It supports various functions and mechanisms of action, summarized below:

 1. Lipid Metabolism